 At an XFEL, such an approach is not possible.
 Although the average photon flux per second is similar, the photons are delivered in femtosecond-scale bunches, such that we cannot rely on time-energy correlation.
-Instead, we can determine the presence of a down-converted signal by using an area detector and looking for the expected relationship between the energy and position of a given photon, as was plotted in Figure 2.
+Instead, we can determine the presence of a down-converted signal by using an area detector and looking for the expected relationship between the energy and position of a given photon, as plotted in Fig. 2.

-For each detected photon, we can compare its distance from the center of the detector, r, to the position expected for its energy, r{exp} , as defined in Equation (4).
-Figure 4a) shows the two-dimensional histogram of signal, binned by energy and the normalized radius, r/r{exp} , in the case of negative detuning ($\delta \theta = -30$ mdeg), integrated over 1.5×10^5 shots (around 1.5 hours at 30 Hz).
-This dataset serves as a background, since downconversion is not possible for this detuning.
-We can see that, even in this case, there is a large amount of signal close to $r/r{exp} = 1$ i.e. where we would expect to see down-converted signal.
-In order to distinguish this smaller down-converted signal above the background, Figures 4 b) and c) show the same histogram for the case of $\delta\theta = 12$ mdeg, with the normalized background subtracted to show the excess signal.
-The limited energy range is chosen primarily due to the large increase in detector noise at lower energies, and to be symmetric about the degenerate energy split at 4.9 keV.
+For each detected photon, we can compare its distance from the center of the detector, r, to the position expected for its energy, $r{\rm exp}$, as defined in Eq.
+(4).
+Figure 4(a) shows the two-dimensional histogram of signal, binned by energy and the normalized radius, $r/r{\rm exp}$, in the case of negative detuning ($\delta\theta=-30$ mdeg), integrated over 1.5×10^5 shots (around 1.5 h at 30 Hz).
+This dataset serves as a background since down-conversion is not possible for this detuning.
+We can see that, even in this case, there is a large amount of signal close to $r/r{exp} = 1$, i.e., where we would expect to see the down-converted signal.
+In order to distinguish this smaller down-converted signal above the background, Figs. 4(b) and 4(c) show the same histogram for the case of $\delta\theta = 12$ mdeg, with the normalized background subtracted to show the excess signal.
+The limited energy range is chosen primarily due to the large increase in detector noise at lower energies and to be symmetric about the degenerate energy split at 4.9 keV.

 To find correlated pairs, we analyze each possible pair of photons i, j in each shot.
-Possible pairs are those which fulfill:
+Possible pairs are those that fulfill: